+Four Models for Assessing Student Learning

+What follows is a summary of the most effective and efficient ways to assess student learning.

+Improved Learning

-HOW TO REDESIGN A COLLEGE COURSE USING NCAT'S METHODOLOGY VII.
-How to Assess Student Learning The basic assessment question to be answered is the degree to which improved learning has been achieved as a result of the course redesign.
+The basic assessment question to be answered is the degree to which improved learning has been achieved as a result of the course redesign.
 Answering this question requires comparisons between the student learning outcomes associated with a given course delivered in its traditional form and in its redesigned form.

-There are two steps to achieve this goal: (1) establish the method of obtaining data, and (2) choose the measurement method.
-Q: How and when do you obtain the data?
+- I. Establish the method of obtaining data

+- A. Pilot Phase

+This comparison can be accomplished in one of two ways: